-- Ensure patients are up-to-date with their annual physical exam and preventive health screenings, including related lab orders and referrals to specialists, such as ophthalmology. - Review the HEDIS® preventive care listing of measures for each patient to determine if anything applicable to your patients' age and/or condition has been missed. - Check that staff are properly coding all services provided. - Be sure patients understand what they need to do
+- Ensure patients are up-to-date with their annual physical exam and preventive health screenings, including related lab orders and referrals to specialists, such as ophthalmology. - Review the HEDIS® preventive care listing of measures for each patient to determine if anything applicable to your patients' age and/or condition has been missed. - Check that staff are properly coding all services provided. - Be sure patients understand what they need to do.

 Molina has additional resources to assist Providers and their patients.
 For access to tools that can assist, please visit the Availity portal.
 There are a variety of resources, including HEDIS® CPT/CMS-approved diagnostic and procedural code sheets.
-To obtain a current list of HEDIS® and Qualified Health Plan enrollee experience survey and Star Ratings measures, contact your local Molina Quality department.
+To obtain a current list of HEDIS® and QHP Enrollee Experience Survey Star Ratings measures, contact your local Molina Quality department.

-11. Risk adjustment management program
+11. Risk Adjustment Management Program